 - 'Himalayan Select': This striking type has ruffled flowers of rosy red and yellow-green.

 No pruning is necessary for the health of this plant, but when the stems die back after the flowering period is over, you can cut them back to ground level.
-But leave the foliage and stems in place as long as they remain green, as the plant is replenishing its tubers during this time.
+But leave the foliage and stems in place while they remain green because this is the period when the plant is storing energy for its tubers.

 Propagating Gloriosa Lily